OliverHennhoefer/quant/README.md

   3 MSFT   Technology         Software          13.20                  ...
 29.80                   37.55
 ```

-This webscraping toolset provides functionalities for easily gathering stock data for the last five fiscal years.
+This webscraping toolset provides functionalities for easily gathering stock data for the last five fiscal years. <br>
 This projects gives access to complete financial data of at least 5,000-7,000 stocks - depending on the indicator and the corresponding listing itself.

 📚 Extensive data for 6.000+ unique listings. <br>